lolwierd/blog_backend/README.md

 This backend basically fetches posts (with updated property set to true) from a notion database, converts them into markdown and saves the corresponding markdown to the hugo content/posts folder.
 Hugo can then pick those files up and do its thing.

-Direct any and all questions @ me@ayaan.ga or @LOLwierd_ on twitter.
+Direct any and all questions @ me@lolwierd.com or @lolwierrd on twitter.

 > I will add the usage instructions shortly